Cladonia floerkeana: Description

 The of Cladonia floerkeana is persistent, made up of small, lobed (scales) that measure 1–3 mm in length and 1–2 mm in width.
 These squamules are esorediate, meaning they lack powdery reproductive structures known as soredia.
 The basal squamules are small, persistent, and often inconspicuous, with an orange tinge toward the base of the lower surface.
 The secondary structures, or podetia, are frequent and grow up to 2 cm tall but are often shorter.
 They are pale to dark grey, with a brownish tinge in exposed sites.
 The podetia may remain unbranched or branch sparingly near the apices.
 Their surface is highly variable: they may be entirely corticate, partially decorticate (especially toward the apices), granular-sorediate in patches, or densely squamulose throughout.
 They have been described as resembling "scraggly white fingers with lumpy surfaces".
-The podetia show lateral growth, which begins with meristem splitting and enlargement.
-This growth process disrupts the isotropic (symmetric) pattern of early development, shifting to anisotropic (asymmetric) growth, which allows the podetia to branch and display morphological variability.

 The surface of the podetia is usually (covered in a thin fungal layer), with occasional or small scales.
 Microscopically, the podetial wall has several distinct layers: an upper of densely packed hyphae, an containing round or shriveled algal cells loosely associated with hyphae, and a medullary layer made up of loosely interwoven hyphal threads forming a fibrous network.
 The development of soredia, non-corticated clumps of algae and hyphae, begins in the medulla and algal layers and proceeds through cracks in the cortex, providing a common method of vegetative propagation.
-Meristematic regions in the podetia demonstrate considerable plasticity during development, transitioning from more or less round to (worm-like) or (kidney-shaped) structures.
-This morphogenetic flexibility contributes to the species' ability to adapt to diverse environments by producing a variety of podetial forms.

 Cladonia floerkeana produces conidiomata (small asexual reproductive structures) typically on the primary squamules and occasionally at the tips of podetia.
 These structures are black, often with red areas around the opening (ostiole), and contain a characteristic red slime.
 The conidia (asexual spores) are (curved) and measure 6–9 μm in length.

 The lichen also frequently develops apothecia, saucer-shaped fruiting bodies, which range from 0.5–2.5 mm in diameter.
 Spores are oblong to spindle-shaped, measuring 8–14 by 2.5–3 μm.

 The partner of C. floerkeana is the green algal species Asterochloris erici.